scottkleinman/WE1S/we1s-test/README.md

 ![iPython/Jupyter Output](https://github.com/scottkleinman/WE1S/blob/master/we1s-test/images/ipython-3.png?raw=true "iPython/Jupyter Output")

 Now let's try something more complicated.
 In the `we1s-test` folder, you will see subfolders called `input` and `output`.
 The input folder contains a text file called `file.txt`.
 If you open it in Sublime, you will see that it just says, "THIS IS SOME SAMPLE TEXT".
-Go back into your jupyter notebook and paste the following into a cell:
+Go back into your iPython notebook and paste the following into a cell:

 ```python
 ##### Configuration #####